weepotty/paeds/README.md

 <h1 align="center">No Matter How Small 👶🏻</h1>

 This is a web app for paediatric anaesthetists, borne out of my own need for the automation of drug calculations and consolidation of guidelines in one place.
-The aim of the app is to minimise human error, by not relying on mental arithmetic (I was a sleep deprived first-time mum returning to work after maternity leave), and making guidelines easily accessible while on the go.
+The aim of the app is to minimise human error, by not relying on mental arithmetic (I was a sleep deprived first-time mum returning to work after maternity leave), and to make guidelines easily accessible while on the go.

 ### ✨ [Demo](https://paedsinduction.com/)